Healthcare

 Common 3D printing materials for medical use include PEEK, PMMA, and PC filaments used for specialized healthcare workflows.
 Material choice depends on strength, sterilization needs, and intended use of training models, guides, or device components.

-If you need a 3d full body scanner, start by defining whether you’re scanning whole posture or specific limbs for O&P. Graft3D’s products focus on human body scanning and medical workflows, so suitability depends on use case.
+If you need a 3d Human body scanner, start by defining whether you’re scanning whole posture or specific limbs for O&P. Graft3D’s products focus on human body scanning and medical workflows, so suitability depends on use case.

 A 3d full body scanner and printer setup is used to digitize patient anatomy, build printable models or device designs, and support faster customization.
 Typical hospital uses include prosthetics/orthotics fitting, pre-op visualization, and education models.